 4. Buses will play a big part in the post-pandemic recovery and efforts to decarbonise local transport.

 Even before Covid struck, buses found themselves higher up the political agenda than ever before.

 Some industry figures in North America believe that it is not too fanciful for the bus industry to aspire to a new era of growth.
-With the car dominant and public transit maintaining a low and, in many cases, diminishing market share, a shake-up of established norms could therefore benefit the industry.
+With the car dominant and public transport maintaining a low and, in many cases, diminishing market share, a shake-up of established norms could therefore benefit the industry.